t3nsor/us-immigration-faq/README.md

 * [green-card.md](green-card.md) for questions about green cards and LPR status
 * [EB.md](EB.md) for questions specific to employment-based immigration
 * [H-1B.md](H-1B.md) for questions about H-1B visas/status
+* [H-1B1.md](H-1B1.md) for questions about H-1B1 visas/status, which shares some similarities with H-1B status but also some significant differences
+* [L-1.md](L-1.md) for questions about L-1A and L-1B visas/status
 * [TN.md](TN.md) for questions about TN visas/status
 * [visas.md](visas.md) for questions about visas in general (stamped into your passport by the State Department)
+* [EAD.md](ead.md) for questions about Employment Authorization Documents (EADs)